MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-5-storage-and-functions.md

 11. Save your Scene and Project (**FILE \> SAVE SCENE / FILE \> SAVE PROJECT**).

-## Step 4 - Setup Main Camera
+## Chapter 4 - Setup Main Camera

 > [!IMPORTANT]
 > If you wish to skip the *Unity Set up* components of this lab, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%205%20-%20Azure%20Functions%20and%20Storage/Azure-MR-Lab-5.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html).
-This will also contain the DLLs from the next step.
-After import, continue from **Step 7**.
+This will also contain the DLLs from the next Chapter.
+After import, continue from **Chapter 7**.

 1. In the **Hierarchy** Panel, you will find an object called **Main Camera**, this object represents your "head" point of view once you